-The above points, while oriented toward any co-located interaction, clearly motivates digital multiplayer tabletop gaming using gesture and speech input.
-Intermixed speech and gestures comprise part of the glue that makes tabletop collaboration effective.
-Multimodal input is a good way to support individual play over visual game artefacts.
+The above points, while oriented toward any co-located interactions that use gesture and speech input, clearly motivate digital multiplayer tabletop gaming.
+Intermixed speech and gesture comprise part of the glue that makes tabletop collaboration effective.
+Multimodal input is a good way to support individual play over visual game artifacts.
 Taken together, gestures and speech coupled with gaze awareness support a rich choreography of simultaneous collaborative acts over games.
-Players' intentional and consequential gestures, gaze movements and verbal alouds indicate intentions, reasoning, and actions.
-People monitor these acts to help coordinate actions and to regulate their access to the game and its artefacts.
-Simultaneous activities promote interaction ranging from loosely coupled semi-independent tabletop activities to a tightly coordinated dance of dependant activities.
+Players' intentional and consequential gestures, gaze movements, and verbal alouds indicate intentions, reasoning,, and actions.
+People monitor these acts to help coordinate actions and to regulate their access to the game and its artifacts.
+Simultaneous activities promote interactions ranging from loosely coupled semi-independent tabletop activities to a tightly coordinated dance of dependant activities.
 It also explains the weaknesses of existing games.
-For example, the seating position of console game players and the detachment of one's input from the display means that gestures are not really part of the play, consequential communication is hidden, and gaze awareness is difficult to exploit.
-Because of split screens, speech acts (deixis, alouds) are decoupled from the artefacts of interest.
+For example, the seating position of console game players and the detachment of input from the display means that gestures are not really part of the play, consequential communication is hidden, and gaze awareness is difficult to exploit.
+Due tp split screens, speech acts (deixis, alouds) are decoupled from the artifacts of interest.

-In the next section, we apply these behavioural foundations to 'redesign' two existing single player games.
-As we will see, we create a wrapper around these games that affords multimodal speech and gesture input, and multiplayer capabilities.
+In the next section, we apply these behavioural foundations to "redesign" two existing single-player games.
+As we will see, we create a wrapper around these games that affords multimodal speech and gesture input and multiplayer capabilities.